3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 The trade off here is the need to write more JavaScript.

 ### Getting Started

+We are going to build this today (but you will make it look a lot prettier): https://react-on-rails-solution.herokuapp.com/

+The solution code is located in the directory next to this lesson if you get lost!

 Lets start out by setting up our environment.

 1. Create a Rails API application